 No worries, Aunt Debbie, it already has.

-I was reminded of her final conversation with Stevie, the night before he died.
-She was understandably upset from spending Thanksgiving apart from him, but he comforted her, “Mom, I don’t want you to worry about me.
+The night before Stevie died, he had one final conversation with his mom.
+They wouldn’t be spending Thanksgiving together because Stevie was with his father.
+Understanding his mom’s sadness he comforted her, “Mom, I don’t want you to worry about me.
 Jesus will take care of me.”

 Less than twenty-four hours later, Stevie would be together with Jesus.